stellalc7/beat-connection/README.md

 ### Overview
 BEAT C♡NNECTI♡N is an interactive site encouraging (data) exploration built with JavaScript.
 Search cities, and listen to streams around the world.
-You'll also find the top local headline, weather, and time wherever you decide to go.
+You'll also find the top national headline, local weather, and time wherever you decide to go.

 Behold our beat connections <a href="https://beatconnection.herokuapp.com" target="_blank">here</a>.